SURFscz/SRAMsync/README.md

 The `event_handler:` key understands two keys: `name:` and `config:`.
-The `name:` key specifies the class name of which an instance must be created at run time, while the `config:` key specifies a YAML configuration that needs to be passed on to the instantiation class.
+The `name:` key specifies the class name of which an instance must be created at run time, while the `config:` key specifies a YAML configuration that needs to be passed on to the instantiated class.
 The main loop is unconcerned with this configuration and ignores its structure.
 The instantiated class however could check for its validity.
 The specification for `event_handler` is as follows: